kux/django-cms-roles/README.md

 * you need these two user roles: site admins and content writers.
 * you have three sites: A, B and C

-Let's say you want to create a site admin for site A You need to do the following:
+If you want to create a site admin for site A you need to do the following:
 * create a django group named 'site admin for site A'
 * create the new user and assign him to the previously created group
 * create a global page permission which does the actual mapping from the previously created group to site A